Cyberattack hits Canvas system used by thousands of schools as finals loom

 Universities and school districts quickly began notifying students and parents.

-“This is being reported as a national-level cyber-security incident,” the University of Iowa's director of information technology wrote in announcing that the school's online system was down.
+“This is being reported as a national-level cyber-security incident,” the director of information technology at the University of Iowa’s College of Public Health wrote in announcing that the school’s online system was down.
 “Hopefully we will have a resolution soon.”

-“Additional guidance will be shared soon via email and posted on the university status page,” the school wrote.
+Teachers say they are having to find workarounds to help students study for exams and submit final assignments.

+Damon Linker, a senior lecturer in the political science department at the University of Pennsylvania, said in a post on the social media platform X that his students had been relying on Canvas to access every reading from the semester and all of his lecture slides before their Monday final exams.
+The outage leaves students and faculty “dead in the water here in academia right now,” he said.

-The student newspaper at Harvard reported that the system was down there, too.
-And public school districts also sought to reassure parents, with officials in Spokane, Washington, writing that they aren't "aware of any sensitive data contained in this breach."
+The student newspaper at Harvard reported that the system there was down as well.
+Students at Johns Hopkins University simply got an error message when trying to view their final grades on the platform Thursday.
+And public school districts also sought to reassure parents, with officials in Spokane, Washington, writing that they aren’t “aware of any sensitive data contained in this breach.”

+Some schools, such as the University of Texas at San Antonio, announced they were pushing back finals scheduled for Friday in response to the outage.